-Pour a glass of milk or hot chocolate and enjoy these apple cider donuts!
+Pour a glass of milk and enjoy these cider donuts!

 This post is sponsored on behalf of #appleweek.
 Our generous sponsors, Swiss Diamond, Envy Apples, Imperial Sugar, Nordic Ware, Rodelle Vanilla, Flahavan's Irish Oatmeal, Nairn's and The Spice House have provided us with products for recipe creation and a giveaway for our readers.
 As always, all opinions are my own.

-Apple Week is in full swing!
-Sunday I shared Cider Braised Chicken and Cabbage!
-We love it and I hope you do too!
-I know Monday was not an apple recipe, it was Instant Pot Swedish Meatballs!
+Apple Week is in full swing.
+Sunday I shared Cider Braised Chicken and Cabbage, I hope you do too!

 When I found out that Imperial Sugar is one of our sponsors for Apple Week I had an idea for the cinnamon sugar topping.
 I mix brown and white sugar with cinnamon and nutmeg for the topping.
 Well, everyone, that works beautifully!

 The key is to take the donuts out of the oven and pop them onto a cooling rack for 2-3 minutes.
 Then, brush the donuts with melted butter and then dip them into the cinnamon sugar.
 Place the cider donuts onto a wire cooling rack and hello delicious!

 What type of apple cider is used to make these Cider Donuts Recipe?

 Personally, I love making homemade slow cooker apple cider.
 The house smells amazing also!
 We know that's not always possible.
 In the US, apple cider is usually easy to purchase.
 For my friends outside the US, this is not a hard cider, it is alcohol-free apple cider.